United Pursuit

 United Pursuit (also known as, United Pursuit Band) is an American contemporary worship music band founded in 2006 from Knoxville, Tennessee.
 They have released three live albums, EP in 2008, Radiance in 2009, and Simple Gospel in 2015.
 The 2015 album was their breakthrough release upon the Billboard charts.
+According to their website, you could say they're 'a band, collective, or whatever, but the point is we're friends who love worshipping our Creator together.
+Family feels like a better word'.